gslease/Research-Logs/researchlog.md

 ## What I Learned
 This week, I learned more about how I can best work collaboratively, and how I can contribute to group projects.
 I also learned a little bit more about formatting documents in Google Docs, which will be helpful as we move forward in the class.

+# Research Log Week 8

+## Thoughts on the OER Textbook Project
+This seems like a really good idea for a class like this which differs so heavily from a typical English class.
+If I were to do this project, I would probably want to write a bit on how to choose wording that it accessible to as wide of an audience as possible.

+## Thoughts on the PierceHacker Project
+I like the idea of being able to do more work on this project, especially since there are no assigned groups this time.
+I will be writing a guide on WAMAP for this project.

+## Thoughts on the Self-Designed Project
+I like the idea of designing one's own project because it allows for a great deal of freedom and personal growth.
+Unfortunately, I have no ideas on what I would do given the oppurtunity.